 (September walks at 5pm)

-For the fifth year we’re adding Shepherding Experience walks to our calendar of events.
-I’ll take small groups (up to 20 people) for a two hour tour of Morte Point.
+For the 6th year we’re adding Shepherding Experience walks to our calendar of events.
+I’ll take small groups (up to 25 people) for a two hour tour of Morte Point.
 It’s a chance to hear about shepherding life, about the sheep and about the training of the Borough Farm sheepdogs.
-My top dog ‘Fly’ will be with us for the walk and she’ll give a demonstration of her amazing work on the cliff tops, through the rough terrain and working far into the distance.
-Fly has become a really top notch sheepdog in recent years, and when she’s on form she is quite simply breathtaking.
-Zola, Rick and Sweep may also put in an appearance, they are very different types of sheepdog, and have their own individual strengths.
+This year the sheepdog work will be shared between Sweep and her son Fly.
+They’ll give a demonstration of their amazing work on the cliff tops, through the rough terrain and working far into the distance.
+Both are really top notch sheepdogs, and when they are on form their abilities are quite simply amazing. may also put in an appearance.

 - Walking is of moderate difficulty with some steep slopes.